Hepatitis B vaccine: Effectiveness

 Studies have found that that immune memory against HepB is sustained for at least 30 years after vaccination, and protects against clinical disease and chronic HepB infection, even in cases where anti-hepatitis B surface antigen (anti-Hbs) levels decline below detectable levels.
 Testing to confirm successful immunization or sustained immunity is not necessary or recommended for most people, but is recommended for infants born to a mother who tests positive for HBsAg or whose HBsAg status is not known; for healthcare and public safety workers; for immunocompromised people such as haemodialysis patients, HIV patients, haematopoietic stem cell transplant [HSCT] recipients, or people receiving chemotherapy; and for sexual partners of HBsAg-positive people.

 An anti-Hbs antibody level above 100 mIU/ml is deemed adequate and occurs in about 85–90% of individuals.
 An antibody level between 10 and 100 mIU/ml is considered a poor response, and these people should receive a single booster vaccination at this time, but do not need further retesting.
 People who fail to respond (anti-Hbs antibody level below 10 mIU/ml) should be tested to exclude current or past hepatitis B infection, and given a repeat course of three vaccinations, followed by further retesting 1–4 months after the second course.
 Those who still do not respond to a second course of vaccination may respond to intradermal injection or to a high dose vaccine or to a double dose of a combined hepatitis A and B vaccine.
 Those who still fail to respond will require hepatitis B immunoglobulin (HBIG) if later exposed to the hepatitis B virus.

 Poor responses are mostly associated with being over the age of 40 years, obesity, celiac disease, and tobacco smoking, and also in alcoholics, especially if with advanced liver disease.
 People who are immunosuppressed or on dialysis may not respond as well and require larger or more frequent doses of vaccine.
 At least one study suggests that hepatitis B vaccination is less effective in patients with HIV.
 The immune response to the hepatitis B vaccine can be impaired by the presence of parasitic infections such as helminthiasis.

 The HepB vaccine is vital for use for infants who contract HepB.
 90% of infants who contract HepB and do not receive the vaccination will develop chronic infection.
-These chronic HBV infections are life-threatening, with a 15–25% risk of death from complications.
+These chronic hepatitis B virus infections are life-threatening, with a 15–25% risk of death from complications.